Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Minimum Flipping Actions for Reachability

 \subsection{Q-Learning for Finding Minimum Flipping Actions}

-In this subsection, we propose $Q$L for finding minimum flipping actions for the reachability of BCNs with state-flipped control.
+In this subsection, we propose Algorithm 4 for finding minimum flipping actions for the reachability of BCNs under state-flipped control.

-Next, the parameter requirements are given.
-In terms of $T_{max}$, it should be larger than the maximum length of trajectory from $x_0$ to $\mathcal{M}_{d}$ without cycle, which is given by Lemma 2.
-Otherwise, the agent may be unable to reach the terminal $\mathcal{M}_{d}$ before the end of the episode, which violates condition 4) of Lemma 1.
-In terms of $\epsilon$, it should satisfy $\epsilon<1$, which guarantees the exploration of the agent.
-Hence, the policies during learning are not deterministic, namely, all the policies can adopt reachable control sequences with a certain probability, which satisfies condition 4) of Lemma 1.
+Next, we discuss the requirements for the parameters.
+In terms of $T_{max}$, it should be larger than the maximum length of the trajectory from $x_0$ to $\mathcal{M}_{d}$ without any cycle.
+Otherwise, the agent may not be able to reach the terminal state in $\mathcal{M}_{d}$ before the episode ends, which violates condition 4) of Lemma 1.
+Furthermore, it should satisfy $\epsilon>0$, ensuring the exploration of the agent.
+Hence, the policies during learning are non-deterministic, namely, all the policies can lead to a state $x\in\mathcal{M}_{d}$, which satisfies condition 4) of Lemma 1.

-Algorithm 4 can find $\pi^*$ for small-scale BCNs with state-flipped control.
-However, when $n$ and $m+|B|$ are too large, Algorithm 4 is no longer applicable since the $Q$-table is too large to store in the computer.
-This motivates us to utilize small memory $Q$-learning in Section \uppercase\expandafter{\romannumeral3}D.
+Algorithm 4 is capable of finding $\pi^*$ for small-scale BCNs under state-flipped control.
+However, it becomes inapplicable when the values of $n$ and $m+|B|$ are too large since the $Q$-table is too large to be stored in computer memory.
+This motivates us to utilize small memory $Q$L in Section \uppercase\expandafter{\romannumeral4}-D.